qureai/ultrasound-nerve-segmentation-using-torchnet/README.md

 # Ultrasound Nerve Segmentation Challenge using Torchnet

-This repository acts as a starting point for someone who wants to start with the [challenge](https://www.kaggle.com/c/ultrasound-nerve-segmentation) and exploit [torchnet](https://github.com/torchnet/torchnet) for the same.
+This repository acts as a starting point for someone who wants to start with the [kaggle ultrasound-nerve-segmentation challenge](https://www.kaggle.com/c/ultrasound-nerve-segmentation) and exploit [torchnet](https://github.com/torchnet/torchnet) for the same.
+The challenge in itself acts as a learning experience for segmentation problems.

 ## Requirements